Which Cognitive Psychology Findings are Solid, That Can Be Used to Help Students Learn Better?

 So there you go, that’s one cognitive psychology finding that holds up: active learning beats passive learning.

 (To be clear: active learning doesn’t mean that students never watch and listen.
-It just means that students are actively solving problems as soon as possible following a minimum effective dose of initial explanation, and they spend the vast majority of their time actively solving problems – and by “vast majority” I mean, like, 90%, not 60%.)
+It just means that students are actively solving problems as soon as possible following a minimum effective dose of initial explanation, and they spend the vast majority of their time actively solving problems.)

 Another finding: if you don’t review information, you forget it.
 You can actually model this precisely, mathematically, using a forgetting curve.
 I’m not exaggerating when I refer to these things as laws of physics – the only real difference is that we’ve gone up several levels of scale and are dealing with noisier stochastic processes (that also have noisier underlying variables).